Rex2501/VideoPlayerApp/README.md

 # VideoPlayerApp
 This is a simple Video Player App.
-It was written using: ExoPlayer, MediaItem, Dagger Hilt, Corounite Flow, Uri and Compose.
+It was written using: ExoPlayer, MediaItem, Dagger Hilt, Coroutine Flow, Uri and Compose.

 # Demonstration